Okaloosa County Court Records

 How Long Does Okaloosa County Keep Court Records?

-- Traffic Cases: Usually kept for 3-5 years after final disposition.
+- Traffic cases: Retained for a minimum of 5 years after final disposition

 Types of Courts In Okaloosa County